 Install water efficient showerheads and take shorter showers.

 Reduce water use by installing a High Efficiency Toilet with the WaterSense label (maximum 1.28 gallons per flush).

 Check toilet for leaks.
 Use food coloring or a leak detection strip in the toilet tank.
 If color appears in the bowl without flushing, there is a leak that requires immediate attention.
 Leak detection dye strips are available to Skyway customers free of charge at the District office.
-"How to Replace a leaking Toilet Flapper”
+Test for a leaking toilet using dye strips.